aws-samples/aws-codeguru-reviewer-cicd-cdk-sample/README.md

 ## Add the Action to your GitHub repositories

-You can use the following template for your Action:
+You can use one of the following template for your Action:

+### Example for a Java project that build with Gradle
 ```
-# Add this file to your .github/workflows directory
 name: Analyze with CodeGuru Reviewer

-on: [push]
+on:
+ - push
+ - workflow_dispatch # This allows manual triggering of the action through the GitHub UI.

 permissions:
     id-token: write
     contents: read
     security-events: write

 jobs:
-  build:
+  analyze:
+    name: Analyze with CodeGuru Reviewer
     runs-on: ubuntu-latest
     steps:
     - name: Configure AWS credentials
+      id: iam-role
+      continue-on-error: true
       uses: aws-actions/configure-aws-credentials@v1
-      continue-on-error: true
-      id: iam-role
       with:
         role-to-assume: {ROLE_ARN}
         aws-region: {REGION}